 Make the most of your college years and get valuable experience while you're here!
 Experience related to your major field and your future career goals can help you sharpen your skill set and build important connections.
 It will set you apart from other students—and ultimately, from those competing with you for your dream job!

 - Internships offer a "taste" of the world of work!
 Internships can be for a summer, a semester, or even longer, so talk with the academic advisors in your department to evaluate your options - and to discuss the possibility of earning course credit for your internship.
 Planning ahead is key.

 - Join a Student Organization.
 With over 300 student organizations, you're bound to find one that piques your interest.
 Plus, organizations will have members that will give you an opportunity to network or take on a leadership role and participate in events on campus.

 - Work can help you both earn money and add to your résumé.
 UT Arlington students have the advantage of access to the Dallas/ Ft.
 Worth Metroplex- one of the largest corporate centers in Texas.

 - Volunteer work allows you to build connections, enhance your communication and people skills, and gives you a way to give back to your community.

 - Study Abroad provides you with the unique opportunity to broaden your cultural awareness.
 You should discuss your plans to study abroad with your academic advisor.
 Like internships, study abroad requires careful planning.

 Setting Goals to Get the Degree and Get the Job

-- Graduation in 4 will give you an idea about where you should be in your major and career exploration process during your time at UT Arlington.
+- A Department Advisor can give you an idea about where you should be in your major and career exploration process during your time at UT Arlington.
 Keep in mind that every person's story is different, so allow for flexibility within these guidelines.